snau/snau_frontend/README.md

 ## 🌐 Deployment

-This project is configured for deployment on Netlify and Cloudflare Pages/Workers.
+This project is configured for deployment on Netlify.
-Refer to `netlify.toml` and `wrangler.toml` respectively for platform-specific configurations.
+Refer to `netlify.toml` for platform-specific configuration.

 ## 🏗️ Development Guidelines